To the uninitiated it may come as a surprise: there are a number of proven methods you can use to value a business in any industry.

 On the other hand, an investor may look at any company as an income producing investment.
 Then the value of such an investment is measured based on the company’s ability to generate returns at an acceptable level of risk.
 Enter the income based valuation methods.

 Finally, pretty much all real world businesses compete against their peers and share a number of value creating attributes.
-This enables meaningful comparisons across your industry sector to figure out your business value based on established valuations of your competitors, especially if business sales numbers are known.
+This enables meaningful comparisons across your industry sector to figure out your business value.
+You can do this based on established valuations of your competitors, especially if business sales numbers are known.
 This is the foundation of the market approach and its ubiquitous valuation multiples by industry.

 Universal methods to value companies with unique sets of value drivers

 Yet it is undoubtedly true that each business is unique.
 How do you apply the standard valuation methods and still capture the factors that build your company’s value?
-In short, by carefully analyzing your company’s specific strengths, weaknesses, and risks and working up specific inputs for your business valuation calculations.
+In short, by carefully analyzing your company’s specific strengths, weaknesses, and risks.
+And then working up specific inputs for your business valuation calculations.